MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publish-content-type.md

 - MET150
 ms.collection:
 - M365-collaboration
-description: "Learn how to publish a content type from a content publishing hub in the SharePoint admin center for Enterprise Content Types."
+description: "Learn how to publish a content type from the SharePoint admin center."
 ---

-# Publish a content type from a content publishing hub
+# Publish a content type

 > [!NOTE]
 > References to "hub" within this document are referring to content type syndication hubs, not SharePoint hubs.
 For more info about these items, see [What is a SharePoint hub?](https://support.microsoft.com/office/what-is-a-sharepoint-hub-site-fe26ae84-14b7-45b6-a6d1-948b3966427f).

-If you are working on a content type hub that publishes content types to other site collections, you can publish, unpublish, or republish content types centrally.
+You can publish, unpublish, or republish content types centrally from the SharePoint admin center.

-> [!IMPORTANT]
-> To manage content type publishing on a content type hub, you must be a Site Collection admin.

 1. Go to the SharePoint admin center.